-Govetts Leap, in Blue Mountains National Park, is a popular visitor precinct in the upper Blue Mountains.
-The lookout in Blackheath is one of the best locations to check out the spectacular views down into the Grose Valley and across to the stunning cliff lines of Mount Banks, Mount Hay and Mount Wilson.
+Govetts Leap, in Blue Mountains National Park, is a popular visitor precinct in the upper Blue Mountains attracting about 250,000 visitors every year.
+The lookout in Blackheath is one of the best locations to check out the spectacular views down into the Grose Valley and across to the stunning cliff lines of Mount Banks, Mount Hay and Mount Tomah.

 What's happening at Govetts Leap?

-- provision of access for all to the lookout, amenities and carpark
+- provision of universal access for all to the lookout, amenities and carpark

-- development of a new landscaped place for visitors to relax and enjoy the view
+- development of a new landscaped terrace for visitors to relax and enjoy the view

-- redesign of car parks to maximise viewing spaces and improve pedestrian safety
+- redesign of car parks to provide minibus drop off and to meet traffic safety codes

-- improvements to the lookout, including new handrails to ensure everyone's safety.
+- improvements to the lookout, including the replacement of lookout barriers to ensure everyone's safety

 - improvements to the Blue Mountains Heritage Centre, including pathways, planting signage and bollards.